 In most countries, the State provides oversight of safety-of-flight systems (sometimes referred to as 'authorised services') which provide information to aircraft, such as ILS, VOR, GNSS, and DME, to name a few.
-However, the State typically does not provide oversight on 'non-trusted' connectivity such as the internet, Wihttps://ics-cert.us-cert.gov/sites/default/files/documents/Improving the Operation and Development of Global Positioning System (GPS) Equipment Used by Critical Infrastructure S508C.pdf.

-Fi, or manufacturer-supplied equipment interfaces which permit input of externally-supplied data into aircraft systems.
+However, the State typically does not provide oversight on 'non-trusted' connectivity such as the internet, Wi-Fi, or manufacturer-supplied equipment interfaces which permit input of externally-supplied data into aircraft systems.
 A manufacturer may expose aircraft information vulnerability through equipment design, or become vulnerable as a result of being connected to a common interface.
 Therefore, it is important that manufacturers consider aircraft information security risk mitigation strategies in their equipment design, particularly when the equipment is responsible for an interface between the aircraft and aircraft-external systems.

 Apart from any specific aircraft-information-security-related performance requirements that are contained in the MOPS, it is recommended that manufacturers look at a layered approach to aircraft information security risk mitigation that includes both technical (e.g., software, signal filtering) and physical strategies.
 From a technical perspective, for example, this could include signal spoofing detection capabilities or more stringent, multi-factored authentication techniques such as passwords, PINs, and digital certificates.
 From a physical perspective, a manufacturer could consider connectors that require special tools to remove them to prevent passenger tampering; although navigation avionics are typically located in an avionics bay inaccessible to passengers.
-And finally, but just as important, manufacturers should consider supply chain risk management; for example, if a manufacturer is outsourcing software code development, are the contractor and its staff properly vetted?
+And finally, but just as important, manufacturers should consider supply chain risk management; for example, if a manufacturer is outsourcing software code development, is the contractor and its staff properly vetted?